spiriusab/spirius-smpp-tools/README.md

 ## smpp_sender

 A command-line tool for sending SMS messages using the SMPP protocol.
-Supports both plain TCP and SSL/TLS connections with interactive and non-interactive modes.
+Supports both plain TCP and SSL/TLS connections.

 ### Configuration